From planning to maintenance, we show you how to create an insulated outdoor room that's suitable for use all year round.

 Image: North River Architecture & Planning

 If you are managing the project yourself, allow budget for electricity, as well as water and waste, if required.
 Discuss how you plan to use the space with your electrician so they can install the right number of sockets and light fittings.
 Underground cables should be deeper than 30 centimetres to prevent them from being damaged while gardening; expect to pay at least £600 for installation.
-‘If you want to go off-grid, installing solar panels to the roof of your garden room is a growing trend,’ says Anna Sippel, product marketing man
+‘If you want to go off-grid, installing solar panels to the roof of your garden room is a growing trend,’ says Anna Sippel, product marketing manager, Mercia Garden Products.

 A cold-water supply requires two separate sets of pipes, one for freshwater and the other to remove waste, laid at least 75 centimetres below ground.
 Your plumber will identify the best way to remove waste water.
 If you require a pump station, expect to pay upwards of £400.
 Talk to your plumber about the possibility of installing a small hot-water heater under a sink as they are not subject to the same regulations as boilers.
 The installation of a cold-water source and the plumbing-in of a sink will cost upwards of £500.
 Add at least £2,000 for the installation of a loo; you will need a macerator to reduce waste to a pulp and access to a soil pipe.